Hallux rigidus

 • Subsequent discomfort at the knee and hip joints due to overstrain

-In order to make the diagnosis, the doctor will check the patient’s medical history thoroughly.
-He will also examine the big toe joint manually and under x-ray.
-Often there are already changes in the joint space (narrowing due to abrasion of the cartilage) or bone spurs.
+In order to make the diagnosis, the first step is a thorough check of the patient’s medical history.
+The metatarsophalangeal joint of the big toe will also be manually examined and x-rayed.
+Often, changes in the joint space (narrowing due to abrasion of the cartilage) or bone spurs will already be visible.

-The aim of the treatment is to prevent the progression of the disease, alleviate the symptoms and enable the patient to walk as painlessly as possible.
-The doctor will determine the therapy according to the stage of the disease.
-There are conservative, drug and surgical treatment measures available, depending on the nature of the disease.
+The aim of treatment of toe arthrosis is to prevent the progression of the condition, alleviate the symptoms and enable the patient to walk as painlessly as possible.
+A doctor will determine the therapy according to the stage of the condition.
+There are conservative, drug and surgical treatment measures available.

 • Orthopaedic shoe adjustments